PraveenChavan-11/backend-pipeline/README.md

 Backend Pipeline Project

-A full-stack backend pipeline with a mock Flask API, FastAPI ingestion service, and PostgreSQL database, designed for handling customer data ingestion, pagination, and query.
+A full-stack backend pipeline with a mock Flask API, FastAPI ingestion service, and PostgreSQL database, designed for handling customer data ingestion, pagination, and queries.

 Table of Contents